epogrebnyak/data-team-ru-stat/README.md

 This repo is created to organise some work of extracting and managing Russian economic statistics (macroeconomics, corporate reports, bank report forms).

-My proprietary goal is to revitalise work on [several stalled data-mining projects](https://github.com/epogrebnyak/data-team-ru-stat/blob/master/README.md#list-of-repos) with help from some young talent and more experienced developpers.

 Community goal is to enable learning and sharing of knowledge in ETL/data analysis, best practices in Python programming and project management.

 Participation